sods/tutorials/_posts/2014-10-27-no-meeting.md

 title: No Meeting This Week
 ---

-No meeting this week, Neil's away in Italy.
+No meeting this week, Neil is away in Italy.